UVADS/DS-4002/README.md

 Your Foundations of Data Science Instructor:

-    * Professor: Peter Alonzi (lpa2a)
-    * TA: Harsh Anand (yyf8rj)
+    * Instructors: Javier Rasero (mnr3kn) and Harsh Anand (yyf8rj)
-    * Class Location: Dell 1, Room 105, MWF 13:00-13:50
+    * Class Location: Dell 1, Room 105, TT 12:30-13:45

 Office Hours:

-    * Alonzi: 11:00-12:00 on Wednesdays (and Tue/Thr when the Deans don't schedule meetings), Elson 185A, and by appointment
+    * Rasero: XX on XX, Elson 198, and by appointment.
+Or you can just drop by my office and see if I am available.
     * Anand: tbd

 Subject Area and Catalog Number: Data Science, DS 4002

-Year, Term and Time: 2023, Fall, 13:00-13:50 Mo,We,Fri
+Year, Term and Time: 2024, Spring, 12:30-13:45 Tuesdays and Thursdays

 Class Title: Data Science Project Course